fredericodes/DigitalDiary/README.md

 * Set and achieve your goals.
 * Record your ideas.
 * Allow yourself to self reflect.
-* In corporate settings, use it to take meeting notes.
+* In corporate settings, use it to take meeting notes in meetings.

 And many other different usecases!